Uniminipet: Other media

 A video game based on the series, named UniMinipet (유니미니펫), was released for Microsoft Windows in August 2001, developed by Niz Entertainment and published by DongWoo Animation and P&J Ventures.
 It was also released in Poland by eSotNet and MarkSoft on April 29, 2002.
 It is an arcade platform game similar to Hayan Ma-eum Baekgu (White Heart Baekgu) from 2000.
 Players can choose to control either Goyang or Ham through nine worlds, helping them reach the place where their friend is held captive.
 The Unipets can jump and attack the Bugpets with an infinite supply of ammunition of any objects, such as Unistones and Water Drops.
 The first eight worlds each have three levels, whereas the ninth has only one.
 Gamepressure gave the game a score of 4.4.
 In 2003, UniMinipet 2 (유니미니펫2) was released, developed by Neonet and published by Fujitsu of Korea.

-In 2014, DongWoo opened a blog to commemorate the 13th anniversary of the series' broadcast, and released all the episodes on Naver TV, along with a webtoon that was a sequel to the original series.
+In 2014, DongWoo commemorated the 13th anniversary of the series' broadcast, releasing all the episodes on Naver TV.
+They also uploaded a webtoon to Naver, which was a sequel to the original series.
 The webtoon follows Won Dong-woo, now a middle school student, as he reunites with Goyang and Ham.
-The webtoon was also uploaded to Naver and Daum.